 Food For Chord Thought

-As well as teaching you specific things, I like to sow seeds of thought for you!
-Perhaps these ideas will bounce around in your subconscious, making connections while you’re asleep; in any case, don’t get hung up on the answers.
-Just think about these questions and see where they take you.
-We'll be exploring all these things as we go along the course and if they've been brewing a while they'll come together easier when we encounter them.
+So, don’t get hung up on the answers.
+Think about the questions and see where they take you.
+We'll be exploring all these things during the course.
+But if they've been brewing in your mind for a while, they'll come together easier when we encounter them.

-You already know how to work out all the notes on the fingerboard, so here’s some food for thought for you:
+You already know how to work out all the notes on the fingerboard.
+So, think about these questions: